 - 900 – Rocky Mountain Goat

 Preference Points Explained

 Every year you do not draw your first choice hunt you get a preference point, which increases your odds in future years.
 If you draw your first choice hunt, your preference points are reset to zero whether or not you actually purchase the tag.
 An exception to this is for Pioneer License holders or a Resident Disabled Veteran License holder who is 65 years of age or older, who have their points reset to one rather than zero when they are successful in drawing their first choice hunt.
 Preference points are tracked by your ODFW ID# and are maintained until you are successful in drawing your first choice hunt for a series.

 If you cannot hunt this year, or choose to hunt in a general season, apply for a point saver to gain a preference point and increase your odds in future years.
 You must have a hunting license.
+You cannot apply for other hunt choices within the same series as a point saver.
+Exception is apply for an LOP hunt as a sixth choice by the May 15th deadline.
 If you do not go through the draw, you can also apply for a point saver for each hunt series July 1 through November 30.
 You cannot apply for other hunt choices within the same series if you apply for a Point Saver (i.e. no second choice hunt selections are permitted).